connorjchen/uzumaki_transform/README.md

 ## Note

-Program and README was created for MacBook Pro M1
+Program and README was created for MacBook Pro M1 Ventura 13.1

 ## Code Reference